ecart18/pytorch-template/README.md

 By [Tao Hu](https://ecart18.github.io/)

-The code for the implementation of deep learing project template for pytorch.
+The code is the template implementation of a deep learing project based on pytorch.